fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-the-ursa-files.md

 💡 For our example, we are sticking with Ubuntu, do the equivalent for your OS and we're assuming that you are login as `root`.
 Additionally, we're going to use the Docker Stack but if you have it installed natively, should be very similar, do the required tweaks accordingly.

+### What's the relation with running the node?

 Before we get started, let's look at how the `Docker` daemon works!
 Your container runs one single process.
 The process runs as a `UID:GID` (User:Group), just like any other process on your system.
 We should set the permissions on the directory we bind mount accordingly!

+This means that that is the same principle that is applied if running the Node natively!
+In other words, there is nothing special about this process running in the container - treat it as if it wasn't!

 By default, `Docker` daemon runs as the `root` user, the `root` user has full control of the system and has the power to do some nasty things if not careful.
 We want to run Docker as a non-administrative user (lower permissions in the system), apps are meant to be run with non-root privileges and ideally, only elevate their privileges to modify the underlying system when authorized.